Data-Driven Digital Innovation Lab

 Language models in relation to generative AI are a central part of the digital landscape today and are used in many areas of natural language processing, such as text generation, revision, or translation.
 General-purpose models such as GPT (Generative Pre-trained Transformer) and BERT (Bidirectional Encoder Representations from Transformers) are particularly versatile and can be used for a variety of tasks without adjustments.
 However, they do not always perform best for specific use cases.
 By using customization methods such as fine-tuning, prompt engineering, or integrating new knowledge sources, these models can be tailored to specific requirements to increase their performance for certain use cases.

 Such customized instances make it possible to use the versatility of general-purpose models even more effectively.
 By fine-tuning them to specific data or tasks, better results can be achieved, and the models can be adapted to particular needs.
-The objective of this project is to develop a guideline to help users select the language model that best suits their individual requirements and to customize it.
+The objective of this project was to develop a guideline to help users select the language model that best suits their individual requirements and to customize it.
 This should help to maximize the potential of generative AI systems.

 Persons involved